Tiyth/Minecraft-Guides-Astral-Sorcery/pages/06.Attunement/19.dynamism-gems/docs.md

 ![](Gems.jpg)

 It would be advisable to plant these gems as quickly and as early as possible because growing them takes time and is mostly about luck.
+If you don't like the outcome of them gem it's possible to wait.
+After some time it will convert back into the previous stage which will allow it to grow into a new Dynasty gem, depending on the time.
+This is useful if you don't have spare rock crystals to grow a new gem.